Molybdenum in Magnetically Shielded Rooms

 - TZM (Titanium-Zirconium-Molybdenum)

-- Applications: Ideal for high-temperature applications and components requiring higher strength and durability, such as in heat shields and structural supports.
+- Applications: Ideal for high-temperature applications and components requiring higher strength and durability, such as heat shields and structural supports.

 - Mo-30W (Molybdenum-Tungsten Alloy)